26. Iceland – 2004 & 2010

 Canyonland National Park Moab was home base for Canyonland and Arches.
 We took a beautiful 6-mile hike to look at red and white spires that are artistically placed in the mountains.
 Cactus flowers were blooming and added to the beauty of the surroundings.
 It was hot – 95 and very, very sunny during our hike.
 When we returned to the motel – we went into the whirlpool to loosen up.
 It felt great.
 Arches National Park It was Memorial Day weekend and since we expected a crowd, we started early – 7:45 AM.
 The park was crowded but fabulous with … Continue reading 18.
 Utah National Parks- 2006

 17. S.E.
-Asia – 2005
+Asia – October 2005

-In 2005 my son, Stefan and his wife, Rachel decided that they would like to live for awhile outside of the U.S. Stefan found a job at a Vietnamese company in Hanoi and Rachel found a job in the international school teaching English.
+In 2005 my son, Stefan and his wife, Rachel decided that they would like to live for a while outside of the U.S. Stefan found a job at a Vietnamese company in Hanoi and Rachel found a job in the international school teaching English.
 We now had a great excuse to go to SE Asia.
 The trip included time in Vietnam, Myanmar, and Cambodia.
 Vietnam: Stefan and Rachel decided to go “local” and rent a house in a neighborhood without ex-pats.
 It was an odd mixture of beautiful charming buildings and others that looked like slum houses.
-Stefan was very friendly with his neighbors, … Continue reading 17.
+Stefan was very friendly with his … Continue reading 17.
 S.E.
-Asia – 2005
+Asia – October 2005

-16. Prince Edward Island – 2005
+16. Prince Edward Isl – September 2005

-15. Central Europe: Part II- 2005
+15. Central Europe: Part II- April 2005

 Budapest Budapest is a larger and not as beautiful as Prague.
 It suffered much from Soviet Russian neglect.
 Nevertheless, I had wonderful unexpected experiences there, as well.
-The Great Synagogue is the second largest synagogue in the world, second only to the one in Jerusalem.
+The Great Synagogue (above) is the second largest synagogue in the world, second only to the one in Jerusalem.
 It is shaped like a Basilica and feels more like a church than a synagogue, not only in the shape but in the decorations as well.
-(See above).
 It has an organ, which only Christians play during services (religious Jews are not allowed to play musical instruments on the Sabbath).
 Liszt and Saint Sans played it in the 19th … Continue reading 15.
-Central Europe: Part II- 2005
+Central Europe: Part II- April 2005

-14. Central Europe: Part I- 2005
+14. Central Europe: Part I- April 2005

-13. Egypt – 2005
+13. Egypt – January 2005

-12. Spain – 2004
+12. Spain – September 2004

 Carmen Festival that Wasn’t or How to make Lemonade out of Lemons Jerry & I saw an ad by the tour company, AESU for a tour called “Carmen in Seville,” offering Bizet’s opera in three locations including the bull ring (the scene in the final act of the actual opera).
 We had never been to Spain, therefore this was going to be a wonderful opportunity.
 To make the trip even better, we added three nights in Barcelona at the end of the tour.
 But not all travel plans go as expected.
 Snafu one: Three weeks before the trip, the conductor, Loren Mazel, had an … Continue reading 12.
-Spain – 2004
+Spain – September 2004